Tabuk, Saudi Arabia

-Tabuk (تَبُوْك DIN, /ar/) is the seat city of Tabuk Province in northwestern Saudi Arabia.
-It lies near the Jordan–Saudi Arabia border and houses the Second Air Force Base of Saudi Arabia.
+Tabuk (تَبُوك DIN, /ar/) is a city in northwestern Saudi Arabia, and the capital of Tabuk Province.
+It is located near the Jordan–Saudi Arabia border.

 History and prehistory

 The 1068 Near East earthquake, was a pair of major earthquakes that occurred in 1068; the first of which whose epicentre was in the area of Tabuk.

 Tabuk Province is rich in antiquities and archaeological sites such as petroglyphs, inscriptions, forts, palaces, sections of the Syrian and Egyptian pilgrimage (Hajj) routes, as well as remains of the Hejaz railway, an important station of which is located in Tabuk.

 Hundreds of localities with rock art and inscriptions dating to different archaeological periods ranging from the Paleolithic to the Islamic period were recorded at Wadi Dam and the region west of Tabuk.
 A study of the art revealed rich stylistic variability with representations of both human and animal figures.
 Numerous sites in the area with Thamudic, Greek and Nabataean inscriptions have been found.

 The ancient region of Midian roughly corresponds to what is now the Tabuk Province.
 According to tradition, a fortified place belonging to the Aṣ-ḥāb al-Aykah ("Companions of the Wood"), the term used in the Quran for the Midianites, is identified with Tabuk or even its fort, although the extant one is less than five centuries old.

 2nd-century Alexandrine geographer Ptolemy mentioned a place by the name 'Tabawa', at the northwestern corner of Arabia.
 This name may be a reference to 'Tabuka' or 'Tabuk'.
 If this is true, the town may be as old as Ptolemy's time.
 Pre-Islamic Arab poets such as Antra and Nabiqa mention the mountain 'Hasmi' in their poems.

-Tabouk became famous for the Expedition of Tabuk in 630, during the period of the Islamic prophet Muhammad.
+Tabuk became famous for the Expedition of Tabuk in 630, during the period of the Islamic prophet Muhammad.
 Since then, it remained a gateway to North Arabia.

 Ain Sukkrah is an ancient ‘ayn (عَيْن) dating back to Pre-Islamic Arabia ("Era of Ignorance").
 It is remembered that Muhammad camped for more than ten days near the spring during the expedition of Tabuk, and drank from its water.